-For anyone who has fallen ill from a toxic material while on the job, they could be eligible for Workers’ Compensation.
-The oldest insurance program of it’s kind, Workers’ Compensation can be claimed for any individual who is injured as a result of their duty.
+Anyone who has fallen ill from a toxic material while on the job could be eligible for Workers’ Compensation.
+The oldest insurance program of its kind, Workers’ Compensation can be claimed for any individual who is injured as a result of their duty.
 This also covers asbestos-related illnesses that were the result of occupational exposure.

 The statute of limitations is a legal precedence often set by individual states.
-These limitations are put in place as a means to limit individuals who may try to seek compensation for conditions that are unrelated to their work experience or past exposures.
+Statute of limitations are put in place as a means to limit individuals who may try to seek compensation for conditions that are unrelated to their work experience or past exposures.
 However, this statute can keep people from receiving rightful compensation if they’re not immediately active after receiving their diagnosis.

 These limitations are why it is important for anyone who receives a positive diagnosis, especially one that may be tied to asbestos exposure, to seek lung cancer legal recourse as soon as possible.